trueos/trueos-docs/trueos-handbook/introducing.rst

    Virtual Machine Storage Settings

-Double-click the word :guilabel:`Empty`, which represents the DVD reader.
-To access the |trueos| installer from the DVD reader, double-check the :guilabel:`Slot` is pointing to the correct location (e.g. :guilabel:`IDE Secondary Master`) and use the drop-down menu to change it if the location is incorrect.
+Click the word :guilabel:`Empty`, which represents the DVD reader.
+To access the |trueos| installer from the DVD reader, double-check the :guilabel:`Slot` is pointing to the correct location (e.g.
+:guilabel:`IDE Secondary Master`) and use the drop-down menu to change the location if incorrect.

 If using an ISO stored on the hard disk is preferred, click the :guilabel:`DVD` icon then :guilabel:`Choose a virtual CD/DVD disk file`